 - 1. An academic standing of 2.0 GPA; - 2.
-Approval of Work-Based Learning coordinator and faculty advisor; - 3.
-Have a supervisor who will direct the Work-Based Learning experience who is legitimately in charge of the student (this includes students who are owner/operators of a business).

-4. Interested students should see their advisor.
+Approval of faculty advisor; - 3.
+Have a supervisor who will direct the Work-Based Learning experience who is legitimately in charge of the student (this includes students who are owner/operators of a business). - Interested students should see their advisor.
 If the student is accepted, the student's advisor will prepare the Work-Based Learning approval form.